kayburns/women-snowboard/research/im2txt/README.md

 To skip training, use our [pretrained models](https://people.eecs.berkeley.edu/~lisa_anne/snowboard_misc/final_weights_eccv2018.zip) or the [captions](https://people.eecs.berkeley.edu/~lisa_anne/snowboard_misc/final_captions_eccv2018.zip) themselves.
 Extract them both under "caption-bias/research/im2txt/".

+We expect mscoco in the directory `caption-bias/research/im2txt/data/mscoco`.
 To train the model you will need to provide training data in native TFRecord format.
 Code is available [here](im2txt/data/download_and_preprocess_mscoco.sh) and detailed [instructions](https://github.com/tensorflow/models/tree/master/research/im2txt#prepare-the-training-data) about downloading and preprocessing the data are available in the original repo.

 We run our experiments on the "Bias split" defined in [Men Also Like Shopping (Zhao et. al.)](https://github.com/uclanlp/reducingbias.git).
 It can be downloaded as follows (note: this is the data folder in the higher level im2txt directory):